cba3x/dotfiles-bspwm/README.md

 dotfiles
 ========

-A collection of Linux configuration dotfiles with install scripts for various setups including bspwm
+A collection of Linux configuration dotfiles for bspwm/sxhkd/SLiM with an install script